- Daniel Craig

 After being informed that she will be ‘retiring’, M returns to the real MI6 HQ, the SIS (Secret Intelligence Service) Building, 85 Albert Embankment, just in time to see her office blown to smithereens as she crosses Vauxhall Bridge.
 The up-front HQ doesn’t fare too well in Bond movies – The World Is Not Enough saw it struck by a missile.

 M attends the funeral of the victims of the attack at the Old Royal Naval College, Greenwich, London SE10.
 Most of the sequence was cut from the final release, leaving little more than the shot of M paying her respects to the flag-draped coffins in the austere King William Undercroft, beneath the famous Painted Hall.

-Skyfall filming location: Bond turns up at M’s home: Cadogan Gardens, Knightsbridge, London
+Skyfall filming location: Bond turns up at M’s home: Cadogan Square, Knightsbridge, London

 She returns to her Knightsbridge home to find Bond miraculously alive, and drawn back to service by the call of duty.
 Her house is 82 Cadogan Square, SW1, at Clabon Mews, between Knightsbridge and Sloane Square.
 The film sneaks in a tribute to the man responsible for so many classic Bond themes – this was the home of composer John Barry, who died in 2011.

 Skyfall filming location: the entrance to the MI6 underground facility: West Smithfield, London

 With the Vauxhall HQ out of action, Bond is taken to the standby underground facility, apparently entered by the underground Smithfield Car Park in West Smithfield, EC1, alongside the famous Smithfield Meat Market.